 UniSA medal for high academic achievement 2005

-Leads projects which investigate and evaluate implementation of evidence in rehabilitation settings, implementation science activities, co-design with health consumers.
+Leads projects which investigate and evaluate implementation of evidence in rehabilitation settings, implementation science activities, codesign with people with lived experience of stroke.

 Education and training activities regarding implementation of evidence-based practice.